Welcome to Seychelles

 On arrival at Mahe International Airport you will be met by our local representative and you will be transferred to the hotel.

-Day is, free for you to explore the city at your own pace.
+Day is, free for you to explore the beautiful island at your own pace.

 Overnight in Mahe.

 Get up in the morning listening to the chirping of the birds and hearing the sound of the waves lashing gently against the shores.
 Have a relaxed breakfast at the hotel.
 Spend the rest of the day pampering yourself to the various amenities available at your resort, swim, snorkel or just relax by the sea!
-Soak in the ambience and work on your tan or there are a variety of OPTIONAL TOURS that you can choose from.
+Soak in the ambience and work on your tan or explore the country.

 After breakfast.
 The day is free until checkout time.
 The driver will pick you up and drop you to the airport for your onward flight.